Author's Guidelines

 The authors can conclude on the topic discussed and proposed.
 Future enhancement can also be briefed here.

-Appendixes, if needed, is numbered by A, B, C...
+Appendixes, if needed, are numbered by A, B, C...
 Use two spaces before Appendix Title.

 Acknowledgment